BYU-Hydroinformatics/ggst/docs/wtf.md

 season of data from a GRACE-derived and imputed groundwater storage anomaly time series: [west-gwsa-wtf.xlsx](wtf_files/west-gwsa-wtf.xlsx)

-After opening the file, copy-paste the GWSa values generated by the imputation algorithm as shown here.
+After opening the file, copy-paste the GWSa values from the CSV file generated by the imputation algorithm as shown here.
 Note that the imputed values have more digits than the original values.
 The formulas in columns C & D separate the imputed data in column B to allow a multi-colored plot